Wednesday, September 17, 2025

 Week 2

-This week we continued our genre research, i watched and analyze different R&B music videos. my group also found a few options of songs to use for our final song.
+This week we continued our genre research, I watched and analyze different R&B music videos. my group and I also found a few options of songs to use for our final song, however we still aren't sure if we should keep R&B as our music video genre.

 Problems: I originally aimed to finish 6 researches by the end of this week, but I kept delaying and procrastinating on finishing my research